Mohamed90-stack/Mohamed90-stack/README.md

 * 🌍 My portfolio: https://momo-portofolio.vercel.app/ up
 * 🌱 Challenges that I’m currently challenging myself and created an online pdf converter: don't hesitate to use 🌍 https://www.pdfwizardz.com
-* 🌱 Self taught, I am learning constantly.
+* 🌱 Self taught, then graduate from Le Wagon as a Full Stack Developer I am learning constantly.
 * 🤔 I’m looking for a company that wants a enthusiastic and hard working developer to join their team.
 * 🥅 Targets of 2023:
    ° Evolve as a professional front end developer